knope-dev/knope/docs/src/content/docs/reference/Config File/Steps/command.md

 **Take care when selecting a key to replace** as Knope will replace _any_ matching string that it finds.
 Replacements occur in the order they're declared in the config, so Knope may replace earlier substitutions with later ones.

+## Working directory

+By default, the command will be run from the current working directory.
+If you want to run the command from the directory of the first config file in the ancestry of the current working directory, you can set the `use_working_directory` attribute to `false`.